mootools/mootools-core/Docs/Class/Class.Extras.md

 ### Implementing:

 - This class can be implemented into other classes to add its functionality to them.
-- Events has been designed to work well with the [Options](#Options) class when the option property begins with 'on' and is followed by a capital letter (e.g. 'onComplete').
+- Events has been designed to work well with the [Options](#Options) class when the option property begins with 'on' and is followed by a capital letter it will be added as an event (e.g. 'onComplete' will add as 'complete' event).

 ### Example:

 	var Widget = new Class({
 		Implements: Events,
 		initialize: function(element){
-			...
+			// ...
 		},
 		complete: function(){
-			this.fireEvent('onComplete');
+			this.fireEvent('complete');
 		}
 	});

 	var myWidget = new Widget();
-	myWidget.addEvent('onComplete', myFunction);
+	myWidget.addEvent('complete', myFunction);

+### Notes:

+- Events starting with 'on' are still supported in all methods and are converted to their representation without 'on' (e.g. 'onComplete' becomes 'complete').

 ### See Also: